Department of Bible and Ministry

 Youth and Family Ministry

-Bachelor of Arts in Bible & Ministry concentration in with Youth and Family Ministry
+Bachelor of Arts in Bible and Ministry concentration in with Youth and Family Ministry

 Christian Counseling

-Bachelor of Arts in Bible & Ministry concentration in with Christian Counseling
+Bachelor of Arts in Bible and Ministry concentration in with Christian Counseling

 Worship Ministry

-Bachelor of Arts in Bible & Ministry with concentration in Worship Ministry
+Bachelor of Arts in Bible and Ministry with concentration in Worship Ministry

 Ministry